EthanBByrd/EthanB-Portfolio/blogs/008 Wireshark.md

 Wireshark is a network protocol analyzer that captures and displays data packets in real time.
 It allows you to inspect every detail of network communication happening on a system, giving you a full view of what’s being sent and received across a network interface.

-Think of it as a digital microscope — it gives visibility into the lower layers of network communication that are typically hidden behind applications and services.
+Think of it as a digital microscope, in that it gives visibility into the lower layers of network communication that are typically hidden behind applications and services.

 ---